johnwcowan/r7rs-work/WG1BallotMedernach6.md

 Vote `yes` to add these optional arguments.

-  * '''Options:''' yes, no, undecided
+* **Options:** yes, no, undecided
-  * '''Default:''' no
+* **Default:** no
-  * '''Preferences:''' no
+* **Preferences:** no

-=== #391 Add predicates for R7RS signalled conditions ===
+### #391 Add predicates for R7RS signalled conditions

 R7RS requires an error to be signalled (which means an exception is raised as if by `raise`) in the following circumstances:

 1. Trying to open for input or delete a file that does not exist or is otherwise inaccessible.
 1. Specifying an argument to `scheme-report-environment` that the implementation doesn't support.
 (It must support 7 and may support other values.)
 1. An EOF is encountered while `read` is in the middle of a datum.
 1. Using `expt` to raise zero to the power of a non-real number (alternatively an arbitrary number may be returned).

 This proposal is to provide four standard predicates that identify these specific conditions, to be used in `guard` clauses or in